Downers Grove Writers Workshop

 Participation & Commitment

-• Membership requires basic writing skills and a willingness to workshop material for publication.
+• Membership requires basic writing skills and a willingness to hear critique and workshop material for publication.

 • If you miss six consecutive meetings, you must attend two meetings before submitting your own work again.

-• Only original work may be presented—plagiarism or presenting someone else's material is not permitted.
-Nor should it be a creation of AI or other 'enhanced intelligence'
+• Only original work may be presented, plagiarism, works created by AI or presenting someone else's material is not permitted.
+Nor should it be a creation of other 'enhanced intelligence.'

 Reading & Submission Process

-• Volunteering to Read: At the end of each meeting, up to three members sign up to read at the next meeting.
-Volunteers must be present to participate.
+• Volunteering to Read: At the end of each meeting, up to three members sign up to read at the next meeting, and three more are added to the queue for the following meeting.
+Members must be present to volunteer.

 • Submitting Work: Volunteers upload their selection (2000–3500 words) to the Members-Only Access Page at least a week before the scheduled meeting.

-• Structure for readability: Use 1.5-2.0 line spacing, a minimum 12pt font size, and number pages for reference.
+• Structure for readability: Use 1.5-2.0 line spacing, 12pt font size, and upload in docx format and number pages for reference.

 • Include a header: Clearly indicate whether the submission is Chapter 1, poem, short story, etc.